Bira/octopus-carnival/_drafts/lphr-scene-01.md

 So everyone notices that the crowd is agitated and discontented, but not overly violent.
-Jade additionally notices a subtle undercurrent there as if there's a group trying to organize the crowd without being seen.
+Jade additionally notices a subtle undercurrent there as if there's a group trying to rile up the crowd without being seen.
 There might be trouble brewing!

 Those who succeeded by any margin also perceive the general layout of the